-Here is a list of all the things you can do to improve your carbon footprint and have a positive impact on the environment.
+Here is a list of everything you can do to reduce your impact on the environment.

 We know there is a lot, but that is the point, there is so much you can do to make a difference.

 Roll over the images to find out more.